Temperature-biased double-loop Josephson flux transducer: The critical current

 -0.2cm

-Here, we explore how the gap asymmetry $\delta$ affects the behavior of the critical current.
-In other words, we assume that the electrodes are made by different superconductors, still keeping the temperature gradient across the system.
-In particular, the results illustrated in Fig.~\ref{Fig03}(a) are obtained by imposing the temperatures $\Tl=0.1$ and $\Tr=0.7$.
-Here, the aim is to show how $\Inorm$ depends on $\delta$ and $\Phir$, when the value of the other magnetic flux is kept fixed, \emph{e.g.}, $\Phil=0.1$.
-First, we recall that, in the symmetric-gap case, \emph{i.e.}, $\delta=1$, at these temperatures and $\Phil$ value we have no jumps in the $\Inorm$ response, see Fig.~\ref{Fig02}.
-This means that for these parameters Eq.~\eqref{gaprule} admits no solutions for any value of $\Phir$.
-Instead, by reducing $\delta$ the situation changes.
-In fact, for $\delta\lesssim0.9$ we can find some values of $\Phir$ that solve Eq.~\eqref{gaprule}, in correspondence of which $\Inorm(\Phir)$ undergoes two jumps.
-As the gap-asymmetry parameter reduces further, \emph{i.e.}, when $\delta\to0$, the positions of these two $I_c$ jumps shift towards $\Phir=0.5$.
+Is is intriguing to discuss also how the gap asymmetry $\delta$ affects the behavior of the critical current, i.e., assuming that the electrodes are made by different superconductors, still keeping a temperature gradient between them.
+This is illustrated in Fig.~\ref{Fig03}(a), for $\Tl=0.1$ and $\Tr=0.7$.
+Here, we show how $\Inorm$ depends on $\delta$ and $\Phir$, when $\Phil$ is kept fixed, \emph{e.g.}, $\Phil=0.1$.
+We note first that for this $\Phil$ value in the symmetric-gap case ($\delta=1$) $\Inorm$ presents no jumps, see Fig.~\ref{Fig02}.
+Instead, reducing the asymmetry, we can find matched cases that solve Eq.~\eqref{gaprule}: in fact, below a certain $\delta$ value, i.e., $\delta\lesssim0.9$, we observe that $\Inorm(\Phir)$ undergoes two jumps.
+For strong asymmetries, \emph{i.e.}, when $\delta\to0$, the positions of these two $I_c$ jumps shift towards $\Phir=0.5$.
 This behavior is better illustrated in Fig.~\ref{Fig03}(b), were we highlight some selected $\Inorm(\Phir)$ profiles obtained at different $\delta$.